 Again, we’re unable to predict the future, but with this information in place, it’s easy to see how this inequality is going to hit us:

 - Overpriced insurance

 - Bank loans denials (or high interests)

 - Highly targeted advertising

 - Political manipulation

 - Simple opportunity cost of opportunity.

 In the future these two castes of people would be: The Protected and The Predictables.
 The Protected are the ones who can afford to pay for privacy.
-These group understand that their privacy is their very human value and want to protect it.
+This group understands that privacy is their very human value and want to protect it.
 However, The Predictables are the ones who can’t pay for privacy.
-These are ones who live in a Matrix style algorithm.
+These are the ones who live in a Matrix style algorithm.
 Maybe they know privacy should be a human right, but probably will fail to understand its value and the impact it has on them.

 Privacy inequality is the most brutal one because it’s like a global filter that intensifies the economic, opportunity and democracy inequalities.
 It dehumanizes people and takes the instability of society to a whole new level, abusing of the people who suffer from it.